Game Sound Effect Generator

 How does the sound synthesis work?

 The tool uses the Web Audio API to generate sounds from scratch using oscillators.
-You can choose from 4 waveforms (sine, square, sawtooth, triangle), control the frequency and pitch slides, apply ADSR envelope shaping, add filters for tone control, and include effects like vibrato.
-All parameters work together to create authentic retro game sounds, similar to how classic game consoles generated audio.
+You can choose from 4 waveforms (sine, square, sawtooth, triangle), control frequency and pitch slides, apply ADSR envelope shaping, add filters for tone control, and include vibrato effects.

 What is an ADSR envelope and how does it affect the sound?

-ADSR stands for Attack, Decay, Sustain, and Release - the four stages of a sound's volume over time.
-Attack controls how quickly the sound reaches full volume, Decay controls how it drops to the sustain level, Sustain is the constant volume while held, and Release is how long it takes to fade out.
-Adjusting these creates anything from sharp, percussive sounds (short attack/decay) to smooth, flowing tones (long attack/release).
+ADSR stands for Attack, Decay, Sustain, and Release — the four stages of a sound's volume over time.
+Attack controls how quickly the sound reaches full volume, Decay how it drops to sustain, Sustain is the constant volume, and Release is how long it fades out.

 Can I use the generated sound effects commercially in my games?

 Yes!
-All sound effects generated by this tool are created by you using synthesis parameters, so you own the rights to the audio.
-You can freely use the exported WAV files in commercial games, indie projects, game jams, mobile apps, or any other project without attribution or licensing fees.
-The sounds are generated client-side in your browser using standard Web Audio synthesis.
+All sound effects are created by you using synthesis parameters, so you own the rights.
+You can freely use the exported WAV files in commercial games, indie projects, game jams, or any other project without attribution or licensing fees.

 What file format does the tool export?

-The tool exports sound effects as WAV (Waveform Audio File Format) files at 44.1kHz sample rate in mono.
+The tool exports sound effects as WAV files at 44.1kHz sample rate in mono.
 WAV is an uncompressed format that works with all game engines and audio editing software.
-You can convert the WAV files to other formats like MP3 or OGG using the Audio Converter tool if needed for your specific platform or to reduce file size.
+Convert to MP3 or OGG using the Audio Converter tool if needed.

 What does the frequency slide parameter do?

-Frequency slide (also called pitch slide or glide) changes the pitch of the sound over time.
-Positive values make the pitch rise (great for powerup or success sounds), while negative values make it fall (perfect for laser shots or explosions).
-The slide happens exponentially from the start frequency to the end frequency over the duration of the sound, creating the classic "falling" or "rising" retro game sound effects.
+Frequency slide changes the pitch of the sound over time.
+Positive values make the pitch rise (great for powerup sounds), while negative values make it fall (perfect for laser shots or explosions).
+It creates the classic retro game pitch-slide effect.

 How do the different filter types affect the sound?

-Filters shape the frequency content of your sound.
-Lowpass removes high frequencies, creating darker, muffled tones (great for explosions).
-Highpass removes low frequencies, creating brighter, thinner sounds (good for UI clicks).
-Bandpass keeps only mid frequencies, useful for telephone or radio effects.
-Notch removes a specific frequency range.
-The cutoff frequency determines where the filter acts, and resonance (Q) emphasizes frequencies near the cutoff for more character.
+Filters shape the frequency content.
+Lowpass removes high frequencies for darker tones (great for explosions).
+Highpass removes low frequencies for brighter sounds (good for UI clicks).
+Bandpass keeps only mid frequencies.
+The cutoff and resonance (Q) further shape the tone.

 Can I save my custom parameter settings?

-Currently, the tool doesn't have a built-in save feature, but you can recreate sounds by noting down the parameter values or taking screenshots of your settings.
-Since the sound generation is deterministic (same parameters always produce the same sound), you can reliably recreate any effect.
+Currently, the tool doesn't have a built-in save feature.
+Since sound generation is deterministic, you can recreate sounds by noting down the parameter values.
 Future updates may include preset saving and sharing functionality.

 What is vibrato and when should I use it?

-Vibrato is a periodic variation in pitch that adds warmth and character to sounds.
-The vibrato parameter controls how much the pitch varies (in Hz), while vibrato speed controls how fast it oscillates.
-Use subtle vibrato (3-8 Hz at 5-10 Hz speed) for coin sounds or musical tones to make them less sterile.
-Avoid vibrato for sharp, percussive sounds like hits or select noises where clarity is important.
+Vibrato is a periodic variation in pitch that adds warmth and character.
+The vibrato parameter controls pitch variation depth (in Hz) and vibrato speed controls how fast it oscillates.
+Use subtle vibrato for coin or musical tones; avoid it for sharp, percussive sounds.

 How do I create realistic explosion sounds?

-For convincing explosion sounds, use the explosion preset as a starting point: start with a sawtooth wave at low frequency (100-150 Hz), add a strong downward frequency slide (-100 to -150 Hz), use short attack (0-0.01s) with longer decay (0.4-0.6s), set sustain low or at zero, apply a lowpass filter with low cutoff (400-1000 Hz), and make the sound reasonably long (0.5-1s).
-Experiment with the filter resonance for more punch.
+Use the explosion preset as a starting point: sawtooth wave at low frequency (100-150 Hz), strong downward frequency slide (-100 to -150 Hz), short attack with longer decay, low sustain, and a lowpass filter with low cutoff (400-1000 Hz).

 Why do some sounds seem quiet or not play correctly?

-If sounds are quiet, check your volume parameter and ensure your device/browser volume is up.
+If sounds are quiet, check your volume parameter and device volume.
 If sounds cut off early, increase the release time or total duration.
-If you hear clicking or popping, try increasing the attack time slightly (0.01-0.05s) to avoid sudden volume changes.
-For frequency slides, ensure your end frequency (start + slide) doesn't go below 20 Hz, as very low frequencies may not be audible or can cause distortion.
+If you hear clicking, try increasing the attack time slightly (0.01-0.05s) to avoid sudden volume changes.

 Can I layer multiple sound effects together?

-The tool generates one sound at a time, but you can export multiple sound effects and layer them in audio editing software like Audacity (free), your game engine's audio system, or digital audio workstations.
-Layering different waveforms at different frequencies can create richer, more complex sound effects.
-For example, combine a square wave bass explosion with a sawtooth high-frequency crack for more impact.
+The tool generates one sound at a time, but you can export multiple effects and layer them in audio editors like Audacity, your game engine's audio system, or a DAW.
+Layering different waveforms at different frequencies creates richer, more complex sound effects.